Donearm/Scientia/content/writing/Technical_Writing.md

 * **Cost**: a breakdown of the costs for each deliverable
 * **Disclaimer**: add one that states that the ultimate responsibility for the accuracy of the content is of the client and/or developers
 * **Terms**: payment schedule, cancellation policy and other legal terms

+### Outline for good API documentation

+* **Overview**: API name, audience, purpose, usage examples, requirements for use, concepts, architecture, and architectural diagram
+* **Quick Start**: the basics of setting up the API and use it for simple tasks
+* **Getting Started**: a, possibly separated, section dedicated to setting up the environment to use the API.
+This may include the sandbox or testing environments, if offered
+* **Tutorials**: a few step-by-step tutorials about how to achieve the most common tasks with the API
+* **Reference**: all methods, path parameters, query parameters, endpoints, headers, sample requests, responses, sample responses, status, and error codes for REST API.
+For a platform API, every class, method, function, variable and so on

 ### Tackling a new technical writing project